-Dr. B. Afeni McNeely Cobham, a native of East New York, Brooklyn, has worked in higher education for twenty-seven years as a faculty member, administrator, and consultant.
+Dr. B. Afeni McNeely Cobham, a native of East New York, Brooklyn, has worked in higher education for twenty-eight years as a faculty member, administrator, and consultant.

 In the fall of 2018, she joined Grand Rapids Community College as the inaugural Chief Equity and Inclusion Officer.
 In this role, Dr. McNeely Cobham works with students, faculty, staff, and community members to embed principles of diversity and social justice into the bedrock of the institution.

 An accomplished Student Affairs scholar-practitioner, Dr. McNeely Cobham has served in a myriad of roles in athletics, Greek life, housing and residential life, career services, student activities, leadership development, academic advising, student conduct, Title IX, and enrollment management.

 Afeni earned a B.A. in Communications (Radio/TV/Film) from Marist College, an M.Ed. in Student Personnel in Higher Education from the University of Georgia, and Ph.D. in Higher Education Administration from Indiana University (IU).
 Most notable about her tenure at IU was making history as the first recipient of the Master of Arts degree in African American and African Diaspora Studies.